-DO NOT USE SAE 20W-50 OR ANY OTHER GRADE OIL NOT RECOMMENDED As shown in the chart, SAE 10W-30 is best for your vehicle.
+As shown in the chart, if you have a 1.6L (Code 6) engine, SAE 10W-30 is best for your vehicle.
 However, you can use SAE 5W-30 if it's going to be colder than 60°F (16°C) before your next oil change.
 When it's very cold, you should use SAE 5W-30.
 These numbers on an oil container show its viscosity, or thickness.
-Do not use other viscosity oils, such as SAE 20W-50.
+Do no use other viscosity oils, such as SAE 20W-50.

 Use only engine oil with the American Petroleum Institute Certified For Gasoline Engines "Starburst" symbol.
-Failure to use the proper oil can result in engine damage not covered by your warranty.
+Failure to use the recommended oil can result in engine damage not covered by your warranty.

-GM Goodwrench® oil (in Canada, GM Engine Oil) meets all the requirements for your vehicle.
+GM Goodwrench[®] oil meets all the requirements for your vehicle.